 How would you feel when you enter your office, and nobody gives any heed to your presence?
 Or doesn't even bother to wish you good morning.
 That can be disheartening sometimes, right?

-Empathy in the workplace is crucial because it helps us understand how others feel so that we can react to the situation appropriately.
+Empathy in the workplace is crucial because it helps us understand how others feel, so that we can react to the situation appropriately.

 For an organization to maintain a healthy work culture, it is crucial to building empathy in the workplace.
 Adopting a compassionate tone in the workplace is not simple.
 It needs a conscious organizational effort.
-Participation and conscious leadership in initiating empathy are vital.
+Participation and mindful leadership in initiating empathy are vital.

 Though empathy seems challenging to exhibit, here are a few stats from Businesssolver that reveal its impact on business health.

 77 percent of employees say they'd work longer hours for an empathetic employer.